mjshelton12/mj-shelton-dev-portfolio/README.md

 * JavaScript - Used to create seeds, routes, and models
 * HTML - Used within handlebars for frontend of site
 * CSS - Used to create look and reactivity of site
+* Tailwindcss - Used to create design and look of site

 ## Live Site